Raspirus/docs/docs/en/index.md

 Raspirus: Empowering Your Malware Protection

-Welcome to the official documentation for Raspirus, your lightweight signature-based malware scanner.
+Welcome to the official documentation for Raspirus, your lightweight rules-based malware scanner.
 Originally designed to scan attached USB drives using a Raspberry Pi, Raspirus has evolved into a versatile tool capable of scanning local files and folders as well.
 Some of its standout features include:

 - **Cost-Free Protection:** Raspirus operates solely on donations, ensuring top-notch protection without any financial burden.
-- **Tailored Signature Detection:** Our custom signature-based approach guarantees accurate identification of malware.
+- **Tailored Yara Detection:** Our custom rules-based approach guarantees accurate identification of malware.
 - **Comprehensive File Scans:** Raspirus can efficiently scan compressed files, ensuring no threat goes undetected.
 - **Privacy Prioritized:** Offering a privacy-friendly option, Raspirus keeps your personal information secure.
 - **Cross-Platform Convenience:** Enjoy the benefits of Raspirus protection on a variety of operating systems.